All of us want a convenient kitchen life, and there is nothing easier than reheating the meal in a microwave within seconds or minutes.

 For instance, microwaves can melt certain plastics, which release harmful additives like BPA into your meals or beverages.

 Well, there is more.
 A wrong plastic might result in fire or damage your microwave.
 So, it’s critical to use safe plastic inside a microwave.

 In this post, we will discuss the plastic types that are safe inside the microwave.
 We will also let you know the plastic numbers that you should never put inside a microwave.

 What Containers Are Not Microwave Safe?

 Plastic 3, 6 and 7

 The number cannot state whether it’s recyclable or not.
-But the digit confirms that you are using a microwave-safe plastic or not.
-Do not place type 3 (PVC), 6 (polystyrene) and 7 (polycarbonate) inside your microwave.
+But the digit confirms whether you are using microwave-safe plastic or not.
+Do not place type 3 (PVC), 6 (polystyrene), and 7 (polycarbonate) inside your microwave.